BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

-- If no text selected, running the extension will prompt for text to search for with autocomplete
 - Examine performance analysis of code to find potential optimizations
 - Poll site favicons and display them on the search engine submenu
-- Add setting toggle to enable/disable search if submenu dismissed
 - Add setting toggle to use only one search engine, no submenu
 - Add setting to disable information messages when searching
 - Allow a preferred default search engine to be set in settings
+- Investigate adding autocomplete engine to manual entry
 - Streamline extension by reducing dependancies
 - Phase out old webSearch.searchEngine setting
 - Add more GIFs to demo the extension usage
 - Translate the extension to other languages
+- Perform additional code cleanup
 - Write more tests

 ## Completed To-dos ✔️